ebruchez/ebruchez.github.io/_posts/2021-05-17-macbook-air-m1.md

 ## Conclusion

-My rough basic initial benchmark, and the fact that I have been able to install all the software that I need so far including native versions of key applications, confirms that the M1 should rock for my software development use cases.
+My rough initial benchmark, and the fact that I have been able to install all the software that I need so far including native versions of key applications, confirms that the M1 should rock for my software development use cases.

 I now own a much cheaper, quieter, cooler, and less power-hungry computer, which happens to be also significantly faster than my iMac Pro.
 All it needs is a little more RAM (although I have not yet had an issue with the 16 GB capacity) and a larger monitor to truly surpass it.